-- 1. You are providing permission for us to collect data (including video) whenever your child's study vehicle is used or whenever your child happens to drive another vehicle that is part of the study (for example, a vehicle owned by a friend who also happens to be in the study).
-If there are drivers of your child's study vehicle who have not signed consent forms, we delete their data from every trip in which they drove the vehicle.
-If neither you nor your child owns or leases the study vehicle, you will have to obtain the owner's written permission to use the vehicle before your child enrolls in the study. - 2.
+1. You are providing permission for us to collect data (including video) whenever your child's study vehicle (the vehicle that is being instrumented so that your child can participate in this study) is used or whenever your child happens to drive another vehicle that is part of the study (for example, a vehicle owned by a friend who also happens to be in the study).
+If there are drivers of your child's study vehicle who have not signed consent forms, we will delete their data from every trip in which they drove the vehicle.
+If neither you nor your child owns or leases the study vehicle, you will have to obtain the owner's written permission to use the vehicle before your child enrolls in the study.

+- 2. If you lease your vehicle carefully check the terms of the lease agreement to be sure that study participation does not violate the terms of the lease. - 3.
 There will be video of your child's face and portions of your child's body and the roadway.
 Audio will not be recorded unless your child presses a red incident button.
 The video, audio, and other data that personally identifies your child, or could be used to personally identify your child, will be held under a high level of security at one or more data repositories.
 Your child's data will be identified with a code rather than your child's name.
-Finally, only qualified researchers will be authorized to have access to data that personally identifies your child, or can be used to personally identify your child, and the level to which they have access will be based on their level of authorization.

-- 3. No identifying information will be collected on passengers. - 4.
+Finally, only qualified researchers will be authorized to have access to data that personally identifies your child, or can be used to personally identify your child, and the level to which they have access will be based on their level of authorization. - 4.
+No identifying information will be collected on passengers. - 5.
 For the duration of the project you and/or your child or the owner of the vehicle used in the study will be responsible for insurance coverage.
 If your child is in a crash, we ask that he/she please contact emergency services as he/she normally would.
-We will then ask for more information, as detailed below. - 5.
+We will then ask for more information, as detailed below. - 6.
 Your child may withdraw from the study at any time.
 If your child does withdraw from the study before the scheduled end date, you and your child must agree to allow us to retrieve the data collection system from the vehicle as soon as is feasible.